fdphd15/analyze-document-word-patterns/README.md

 structure of text documents with the goal of identifying characteristic text features (i.e. predictors) that can be used for document modeling (e.g. classification).
 It performs three basic tasks:

 1) Load each document and any metadata that describes it,
 2) Analyze each document by first preprocessing it, and then extracting text features that describe its structure in meaningful ways, and
-3) Write output as report printed to screen, and as histograms, images, etc. written to file.
+3) Write outputs as a report printed to screen, and as histograms, images, etc. written to file.

 I hope this project grows into a full fledged text analytics toolbox, with interesting new document data sets for testing, and exciting new tools for analytics, visualizations, modeling, etc.